armcortex/portfolio/portfolio/content/post/fpga-auto-vender-machine/index.md

 ---

 <!-- for peek -->
+I crafted an automated vending machine using an Altera DE0 FPGA board, complete with SoPC and Nios II CPU magic.
+It's like a mini convenience store with simple controls and a retro vibe, dispensing drinks with a touch of tech brilliance

+<!--more-->
 What's up folks?
 So, I embarked on this uber-cool project where I designed an Auto Vender Machine on the Altera DE0 FPGA board.
 Sounds fancy, right?
 And guess what?
 I threw in some extra tech magic using SoPC and the Nios II soft-core CPU for some added oomph!
 Quick design concepts with firmware and HDL?
 You bet that's a big part of my PoC.

-<!--more-->
 {{< image classes="fancybox fig-100" src="/post/fpga-auto-vender-machine/images/auto_vender_machine.webp" group="x1" title="Results" >}}

 Now, let's talk about the main star of the show – the vending machine system.
 It’s like a mini convenience store on an LCD!
 We've got four delish items up for grabs: